 The University began academic work in September 1993 and since then, has always sought to address and find solutions to the environmental problems and socio-economic deprivation that have characterized northern Ghana in particular, as well as some rural areas across the country.

 The University of Cape Coast was established in October 1962 and started off as a University College but later attained the status of a full and independent institution fully accredited with the authority to confer its own degrees, diplomas, and certificates.

 It is one of the top-ranking universities in Ghana established with the aim to generate highly skilled and qualified individuals in education who will offer good leadership and enlightenment to the people of Ghana and to meet the manpower needs of the country’s accelerated education programme.
 The University of Cape Coast is ranked one of the top 10 Ghanaian universities due to its track record in research and training and also for producing highly successful individuals across the globe.

 2. Kwame Nkrumah University of Science & Technology

 Kwame Nkrumah University of Science & Technology (KNUST) was founded by Kwame Nkrumah, and established in 1952.
 Since it started off as a University in Ghana, KNUST has been on record as a first-class university in Ghana.
 It is a globally recognized university for being the premier centre of excellence in Africa for teachings, research, and entrepreneurship training in science and technology which are targeted at the development of Ghana and Africa.

 1. The University of Ghana

-University of Ghana was established in 1948 when it was known as the University College of the Gold Coast and it is on record that the University of Ghana is the oldest and largest of Ghanaian universities and tertiary institutions.
-From the time it was established, the institution was officially made an affiliate college of the University of Londonwhich had its academic programmes supervised and degrees awarded.
+The University of Ghana was established in 1948 when it was known as the University College of the Gold Coast.
+It is on record that the University of Ghana is the oldest and largest of Ghanaian universities and tertiary institutions.
+From the time it was established, the institution was officially made an affiliated college of the University of London which had its academic programmes supervised and degrees awarded.